Family BASIC: Reception

 Family BASIC was commercially successful, with more than 400,000 units sold by the end of the 1980s.

 In a 2011 retrospective review, Retro Gamer thought it was a "some-what useless" peripheral for the Famicom due to its high price point and lack of compatibility with the Famicom Disk System, although they found it to be an interesting collection piece for its rarity and overall concept.

 In IGNs 2013 retrospective of the Famicom's library that was lost to audiences outside Japan, Lucas Thomas called Family BASIC "a legitimate home computing solution".
 He criticized the interface as "nebulous to navigate" but wondered how "it would have been fun to see what America and Europe's often brilliant hobbyist game developers of the '80s could have crafted with these tools in hand".

 Legacy

+Family BASIC was the basis of the Nintendo Advanced Video System prototype, which was an early attempt by Nintendo of America to repurpose the Famicom as a home computer before releasing it in the United States.
+The AVS ended up being replaced by the Nintendo Entertainment System, which dropped the home computer accessories of the AVS, and the Family BASIC didn't receive a release outside Japan.

-Cho Ren Sha 68K designer Koichi "Famibe No Yosshin" Yoshida used Family BASIC to create two shoot 'em up games titled Zacner and Zacner II.
+Cho Ren Sha 68K developer Koichi "Famibe no Yosshin" Yoshida began his video game programming career in his teens with a Family BASIC borrowed from a friend, spending six years using Family BASIC and submitted several shooter game programs to the Japanese publication Micom BASIC Magazine.

 Satoshi Tajiri, creator of Pokémon, initially used Family BASIC as a gateway to build his understanding of the internal operation of the Famicom.
 This inspired him to create his own handmade Famicom game development hardware, and make Game Freak's debut game Quinty, later released as Mendel Palace (1990).

 Masahiro Sakurai, creator of the Kirby and Super Smash Bros. series, was inspired at a young age by Family BASIC, and described it as the biggest driving factor in his getting into the video game industry.
 He devoted an episode of his YouTube program Masahiro Sakurai on Creating Games to the product, giving an overview of it and sharing some of his personal experiences with it.